Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR)

 \subsection{Advancements in the shape-expressiveness}

-Radial basis functions (RBFs) provide flexibility in representing a large class of shapes and they are very commonly used in PaLS methods.
-The RBF PaLS is capable of reconstructing the shapes with a very small number of terms in a PaLS representation.
-However, there are some drawbacks of this formulation.
-One of the issues is that RBFs can only produce circular cross-sections.
-For certain classes of shapes, such as those that are highly anisotropic, the use of circular cross sections is inefficient~\cite{est19}.
-It is also stated in \cite{est19} that 3D models using the RBF representation, as in \cite{larusson13}, are limited in their expressiveness due to the spherical effects in the reconstructed objects.
-For more detail, the comparison of the RBFs and ellipsoidal basis function representations for a 3D problem can be found in \cite{est19}.
+While radial basis functions (RBFs) provide flexibility in terms of shape representation for PaLS, they are limited by the fact that they posses only circular, in 2D, or spherical, in 3D, level-sets, making them inefficient for representing, e.g., highly anisotropic shapes \cite{est19}.
 Motivated by these observations, we replace the RBFs in the old PaLS \cite{aghasi10} with a model of the form

-where $\Rmb$ will be a $2 \times 2$ matrix for 2D problems and $3 \times 3$ for 3D problems.
-As in \cite{est19}, this model produces elliptical cross sections however the parameterization of $\Rmb$ is new.
+where $\Rmb$ is a $2 \times 2$ matrix for 2D problems and $3 \times 3$ for 3D problems.
+As in \cite{est19}, this model produces elliptical cross sections; however, the parameterization of $\Rmb$ is new and requires fewer parameters.
 We discuss the 2D and 3D cases separately.